SpaceManiac/SpacemanDMM/README.md

 For convenience, a `dockerfile` is included.

-To build the docker image, switch to the directory where you cloned spacemandmm and run:
+To build the docker image, switch to the directory where you cloned SpacemanDMM and run:

 ```shell
 docker build -t spacemandmm .
 ```

-This will locally build an image for spacemandmm.
-To use the image, switch to the codebase you want to generate maps for (tg is used in the example here, you will need to update this command to fit your codebase):
+This will locally build an image for SpacemanDMM.
+To use the image, switch to the codebase you want to generate maps for (/tg/ is used in the example here, you will need to update this command to fit your codebase):

 ```shell
 docker run -v "$PWD":/usr/src/codebase --rm -it spacemandmm -e /usr/src/codebase/tgstation.dme minimap /usr/src/codebase/_maps/map_files/BoxStation/BoxStation.dmm
 ```